What was wrong with teaching in the past?

 What do I do if I have further questions about this?

-Please speak to your child’s class teacher who will be happy to talk to you about it.
+Have a look at the guide below, come in and speak to your child’s class teacher who will be happy to talk to you about it or ask your children which CLIPS they have been using in class.